taliweiss/tw-intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - connect to servo using D7 breakout (ground on the left on the side of the led). connect plus to servo
 - turn rotary to turn the servo
 - How does the range of the servo motor compare to the range of the rotary?
 Use the scope.
+- is the range of our server the same as the range of the package? change the range of values to the servo accordingly.

 ## Exercises